-India serves as a useful laboratory to study this question since the caste system of its majority Hindu society provides a uniquely narrow measure of cultural identity.
-This system has persisted since c.
-1300 B.C. and divides the society into four hierarchical groups (varnas) - Brahmins, Kshatriyas, Vaishyas, and Shudras - in that order, and a
+India serves as a useful laboratory for our question since the caste system of its majority Hindu society provides a uniquely deep rooted and narrow measure of socio-cultural identity.
+This system has persisted into modern India since c.
+1300 B.C. and divides the society into four hierarchical groups (varnas) - Brahmins, Kshatriyas, Vaishyas, and Shudras - in that order, and a fifth de facto lowest varna of Dalits.
+Within the five varnas, there are hundreds of sub-castes or jatis.
+An individual belongs to a certain jati and varna based on her lineage.
+This cultural construct influences myriad economic outcomes such as education and intergenerational occupational mobility.
+As Munshi (2019) puts it, "Caste plays a role at almost every stage of an Indian's economic life."
+People feel strong affinity to members of their own caste groups, with marriages, residence, food habits, voting patterns, etc. being influenced by shared caste.
+This strong affinity among